 Technology Integration Lesson Planning Process

-When designing computer-based activities, you must give consideration to how technology can be used to acquire, organize, demonstrate, and communicate information.
+When designing computer-based activities, give consideration to how technology can be used to acquire, organize, demonstrate, and communicate information.
 The planning process for technology integration is similar to planning a curriculum unit.
 The main differences are HOW the students acquire the knowledge and skills, HOW they demonstrate and apply the knowledge and skills, and HOW learning will be assessed or evaluated.
 These differences have a major influence on the structure of a lesson plan as they incorporate the use of the computer.

 In addition to the skills and knowledge that must be taught as part of the curriculum, consideration must also be given to the technology skills students need to learn.
 Often teachers assume that the students will figure it out on their own.
 However, this can waste instructional time.
 It is a good idea to plan ahead, so that the time in the computer lab is well spent.